A Slightly Better Wife

 Reading: This will be a part of First

 Language Lessons as well.
-But I highly encourage more reading than just what is required in the book.
-We will be
+That said, I highly encourage more reading than just what is required in the book.
+We will be supplementing her reading curriculum with books from the library, magazines, & really

-We will do unit studies as well as read books that also have a movie we
+anything I can get her to read.
+Right now she’s really into the American Girl books.
+We will do unit studies as well as read books that also have a movie we can watch afterwards, because that’s pretty fun momma-daughter stuff!

 Spelling: Yeah….
 About that… I know this is a VERY important area.
 One swipe through Facebook is all the proof you need to know how valuable it is to spend more time teaching our youth to spell.
-We will start with the level one and work our
+We will start with the level one and work our way up.
+I don’t want to start too high, in case there are things that she has missed.

 It never hurts to review anyway.